AdaCore/training_labs_solar_system/doc/advanced_debugging.rst

 .. figure:: img/add_breakpoint.png

-From the top-down-list on top, select "Break on exception"
+From the top-down-list on top, select "break on exception"

 .. figure:: img/break_on_exception.png